sqldelight/sqldelight/docs/android_sqlite/android_paging.md

-val keyedSource = QueryPagingSource( transacter = playerQueries, dispatcher = Dispatchers.IO,
+val keyedSource = QueryPagingSource( transacter = playerQueries, context = Dispatchers.IO,
   pageBoundariesProvider = playerQueries::pageBoundaries,
   queryProvider = playerQueries::keyedQuery,
 )
 ```

-By default, queries are performed on `Dispatchers.IO` if no dispatcher is specified.
+By default, queries are performed on `Dispatchers.IO` if no context is specified.
 Consumers expecting to use RxJava's `Scheduler` to perform queries should use the [`Scheduler.asCoroutineDispatcher`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-rx2/kotlinx.coroutines.rx2/io.reactivex.-scheduler/as-coroutine-dispatcher.html) extension function.